MicrosoftDocs/Virtualization-Documentation/virtualization/hyperv_on_windows/user_guide/vmsession.md

 Persistent PowerShell sessions are incredibly useful when writing scripts that coordinate actions across one or more remote machines.
 Once created, persistent sessions exist in the background until you decide to delete them.
 This means you can reference the same session over and over again with `Invoke-Command` or `Enter-PSSession` without passing credentials.

 By the same token, sessions hold state.
 Since persistent sessions persist, any variables created in a session or passed to a session will be preserved across multiple calls.
 There are a number of tools available for working with persistent sessions.
-For this example, we will use [New-PSSession](https://technet.microsoft.com/en-us/library/hh849717.aspx) and [Copy-Item](https://technet.microsoft.com/en-us/library/hh849793.aspx) in conjunction to move data from the host to a virtual machine and from a virtual machine to the host.
+For this example, we will use [New-PSSession](https://technet.microsoft.com/en-us/library/hh849717.aspx) and [Copy-Item](https://technet.microsoft.com/en-us/library/hh849793.aspx) to move data from the host to a virtual machine and from a virtual machine to the host.

 1. On the Hyper-V host, open PowerShell as Administrator.